mayckonx/MBSPasswordView/README.md

 import MBSPasswordView
 ```

-2. Go to your Storyboard/XIB -> Identity Inspector and change your class and module to:
+2. Go to your Storyboard/XIB -> Identity Inspector and change your UIView class and module to:
 ```swift
 MBSPasswordView
 ```